fallow24/rpg_trajectory_evaluation/README.md

 # rpg_trajectory_evaluation

 THIS IS A FORK FROM THE [ORIGINAL](https://github.com/uzh-rpg/rpg_trajectory_evaluation) RPG_TRAJECTORY_EVALUATION REPO FROM THE ROBOTICS AND PERCEPTION GROUP.
 HOWEVER, SUPPORT FOR SO3 ALIGNMENT IS ADDED.
+THE SO3 ALIGNMENT USES THE UMEYAMA METHOD AS USUAL BUT DISCARDS THE TRANSLATION PART.

 This repository implements common used trajectory evaluation methods for visual(-inertial) odometry.
 Specifically, it includes
 * Different trajectory alignment methods (rigid-body, similarity and yaw-only rotation)